yojo3000/vimrc/README.md

 I suggest to use homebrew to install vim instead of using system built in vim (for clipboard issue)<br>
 (brew install vim)

-vimrc only suggest to use on Mac for now, it looks just like shit in linux...<br>
 ###Usage:
 ####bash, zsh
 ```